Trajanson/Cryptocoin-Mixer/README.md

 ## Use Case

-The lack of account privacy in some cryptocurrencies could be undermining to potential adopters who are deterred from using the currencies due to concerns regarding privacy.
+The lack of account privacy in some cryptocurrencies could be undermining to potential adopters who are resultantly deterred from using the currencies.
 Users similarly would like to maintain anonymity from antagonists and privacy in their personal transactions.
 These concerns are remedied by the use of a properly functioning Cryptocoin Mixer.

 To use a Mixer, users submit their coins into the black-box process of the Mixer and have their coins arrive untraceably into a number of uncompromised accounts (preferably more than one) identified by the user.
 This Cryptocin Mixer is one such implementation of the black-box process.